adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 we don't need capitalism or socialism, we merely need true democracy we don't need big corporations or big government, we need big cooperatives

-persistent voting turns democracy into a boring stable part of everyday life, woven into the fabric of society as part of its basic infrastructure, instead of an occasional panicked race a lot of people will get left out of persistent voting dramatically expands the strategic landscape for voters, because instead of only considering a closed finite type as their possible vote, they consider an open infinite type of what coordination function documents they could propose
+adaptive voting turns democracy into a boring stable part of everyday life, woven into the fabric of society as part of its basic infrastructure, instead of an occasional panicked race a lot of people will get left out of adaptive voting dramatically expands the strategic landscape for voters, because instead of only considering a closed finite type as their possible vote, they consider an open infinite type of what coordination function documents they could propose